rhyslwells/Data-Archive/content/storage/Flashcards/Flashcards.md

 - In hypothesis testing, the {{null hypothesis}} ($H_0$) states that there is no effect or difference.
 - A small p-value (typically {{< 0.05}}) suggests that we should reject the null hypothesis.
 - The Central Limit Theorem states that the distribution of the sum of a large number of independent random variables approaches a {{normal distribution}}.
+- Statistics is the science of collecting, analyzing, interpreting, presenting, and organizing data to understand the world, which is made of {{probabilities}}.

 ### [[Hypothesis testing]]
 - In hypothesis testing, the {{null hypothesis}} ($H_0$) is tested against the alternative hypothesis ($H_1$).